promotably/apollo/README.md

 ### Apollo Component

 For convenience, the `apollo.component` ns provides an implementation of Stuart Sierra's Lifecycle component.
 Use it directly or as a reference when creating your own.
 The component will create the Cloudwatch client, & schedule and manage the vacumming of metrics.
-To work it requires a map of the following form be passed in when creating a new instance:
+To work it requires a map of the following form to be passed in when creating a new instance:

 ```clojure